-Professional Baseball Player Roger Clemens Accused of Using The Injectable Anabolic Steroid Winstrol-V.
+Professional Baseball Player Roger Clemens Accused of Using Injectable Anabolic Steroids.

 When Jose Canseco published his book “Juiced,” he named Clemens as one of his many baseball colleagues who had expert steroid knowledge.
 This lead Canseco to assume that Clemens’ improved performance post-Red Sox was thanks to steroid use.
 While Clemens dismissed this claim, steroid rumors continue to dog the famed pitcher.